 Intestate succession rules apply only to property that requires the probate process to pass to a living beneficiary.
 They don't affect property left in a living trust, or to assets that pass directly to a named beneficiary by operation of law, such as retirement accounts, life insurance proceeds, or property held with someone else with rights of survivorship.

 Consult with a Michigan probate attorney if you're unsure of your legal rights as an intestate heir.

-A decedent might have died owning $500,000 in probate assets, but he might also have left $501,000 in debt.
-His creditors would be paid first, leaving just $1 for other heirs.
+A decedent might have died owning $500,000 in probate assets, but they might also have left $501,000 in debt.
+Their creditors would be paid first, leaving just $1 for other heirs.

 Some Other Rules

 Michigan's intestacy laws provide that half-siblings are treated as "whole" siblings.
 Children who are conceived before the date of death but who aren't actually born yet at the time of death inherit as though they had been born, as long as they survive 120 hours after birth.